"Breaking the world is easy enough. But rebuilding it, that isn't so easy."

 Bloodier and Gorier: Oh hell yes.
 Now almost every Angel explodes into a shower of blood-red, not blue this time.
 Sahaqiel takes the cake, effectively drowning the entirety of Tokyo 3 in a sea of gore.
 The effects of this are shown in the second film, where a giant water purifier is dedicated to undoing both Second Impact's red sea and Angel ichor.

 Justified: Though this trope drives the plot, the brevity of the plot of 3.0 also structurally supports the trope.
 The first ten-or-so minutes after Shinji's awakening are spent ascertaining his authenticity.
 Strange, but considering that between the end of 2.0 and the beginning of 3.0 Shinji's friends in NERV discover that Rei is actually a, well, an unauthentichuman being, and that it's been fourteen years since Shinji has had communication with any of them, the check is necessary.
 The next five-to-ten are spent engaging a hostile entity of angelic power, of which Shinji has no knowledge or means to engage and destroy, as he had done every other time fourteen years ago; no one pays him the time to explain the new threat and/or the new world in which they live because they are about to enter a battle of the highest stakes since NERV's confrontation with Zeruel.
-After this first victory in fourteen years, Misato, Ritsuko, Touji's sister Sakura, and Asuka finally confront Shinji, all of them grieved at having to live in the worldhe created for them, bitter because he had spent the entirety of that time asleep inside the world's safest bed-chamber (cradled by their hard work), and regretful with the knowledge that they (namely Misato) encouraged him to take the action that had caused Third Impact.
+After this first victory in fourteen years, Misato, Ritsuko, Touji's sister Sakura, and Asuka finally confront Shinji - all of them grieved at having to live in the worldhe created for them, bitter because he had spent the entirety of that time asleep inside the world's safest bed-chamber (cradled by their hard work), and regretful with the knowledge that they (namely Misato) encouraged him to take the action that had caused Third Impact.
 Almost as soon as the reunion begins, another enemy engages the Wunder.
-Turns out the "enemy" is Rei "Q", piloting an EVA that looks like EVA-00, and all his old friends are trying to kill her, prompting Shinji to escape from the Wunder with Rei Q to NERV, where it's of Gendo's interest that he knows as little as possible.
+Said "enemy" is Rei "Q", piloting an EVA that looks like EVA-00, and all his old friends are trying to kill her, prompting Shinji to escape from the Wunder with Rei Q to NERV - where it's of Gendo's interest that he knows as little as possible.

 Calling the Old Man Out: After the Eva-03 incident, Shinji attempts mutiny against Gendo by attacking Central Dogma with his Evangelion, and was only stopped by the timely application of excessive LCL cabin pressure.